 Your first priority should always be safety.
 If you are concerned that someone may pose a safety risk to you or the campus in general, call SAFE Campus at (360) 650-SAFE (7233).
 In an emergency situation, call (360) 650-3911 to reach WWU Campus Police.
 If emergency counseling services are needed when the Counseling Center is closed, use our Crisis Services.

 When to Refer a Student to the Counseling Center

-In general, you should consider referring students to the Counseling Center if their problems have compromised their ability to function academically, personally, or socially.
+In general, you should consider referring students to the Counseling and Wellness Center if their problems have compromised their ability to function academically, personally, or socially.
 You should also consider referring students if they seem to lack the ability to take pleasure in life.
 Some signs and symptoms of student distress may include:

 - Procrastination and poorly prepared work